Adrienne is a certified dog trainer, former veterinary assistant, and author of the online dog training course "Brain Training for Dogs."

-Leashes, also know as "leads" are what connect dogs to owners so to abide to local leash laws and keep the dog safe and out of trouble.
-There are many leashes on the market nowadays, indeed, enough to make heads spin!
-Choosing the best leash is important to keep dog and owner safe.
-Following are some leashes that are NOT recommended, especially when dealing with large, strong dogs with a predisposition for pulling.
+Leashes, also know as "leads," are what connect dogs to owners.
+They also ensure that the owner is abiding by local leash laws and keeping the dog safe and out of trouble.
+There are many leashes on the market nowadays—enough to make heads spin!
+Choosing the best leash is important to keep a dog and their owner safe.
+The following are some leashes that are NOT recommended, especially when dealing with large, strong dogs with a predisposition for pulling.

-These leashes are really even not recommended with smaller dogs.
-There are many reports of them causing even serious injuries such as amputated fingers and serious eye injuries.
+- Retractable Leashes.
+These leashes are really not even recommended with smaller dogs.
+There are many reports of them causing serious injuries such as amputated fingers and serious eye injuries.
 Because dogs are often allowed to walk in front of their owners, dogs are also susceptible to potential dangers ahead.
-For example, dogs have been injured by kids on skate boards showing up around the corner or larger dogs.
-You can read what happened to my hand after training a dog for a client who was fond of such leashes in the below link:
+For example, dogs have been injured by kids on skateboards or larger dogs that surprise them around corners.
+You can read what happened to my hand after training a dog for a client who was fond of such leashes.

-Nylon leashes may look like a good idea and they are often the most common leashes on the market, but they are not that greatest when it comes to dealing with a large, strong dog on the exuberant side.
-Nylon leashes, indeed, tend to chafe skin, and if the dog pulls enough, it may even cut through skin causing cuts and abrasions similar to "rope burn".
+- Nylon Leashes.
+Nylon leashes may look like a good idea and they are often the most common leashes on the market, but they are not the greatest when it comes to dealing with a large, strong dog on the exuberant side.
+Nylon leashes tend to chafe skin, and if the dog pulls enough, it may even cut through skin causing cuts and abrasions similar to "rope burn".

 Following is my personal step by step guide to training your dog to walk on a loose leash.
-It combines a variety of training strategies which should help your dog learn how to focus and walk on a loose leash.
+It combines a variety of training strategies—COR training—which should help your dog learn how to focus and walk on a loose leash.

 How to Train Focus Using Cor Training

-- Step 1: make a noise with your mouth, a smacking sound or a whistle or any other noise you can make that you will use throughout your training and that you will stick to for the remaining of your dog's training.
+- Make a noise with your mouth, a smacking sound or a whistle or any other noise you can make that you will use throughout your training and that you will stick to for the remaining of your dog's training.

-- Step 2: follow each noise you make with a treat.
+- Follow each noise you make with a treat.
 Noise, treat, noise, treat, noise treat.
 Repeat, repeat, repeat, until your dog looks at your for the treat

-- Step 3: once your dog is classically conditioned to associate the noise with the treat, add some operant behavior.
+- Once your dog is classically conditioned to associate the noise with the treat, add some operant behavior.
 Basically, make the noise with your mouth and bring the treat at eye level.
 Mark the wanted behavior, in this case it's looking at you, with a clicker or a "good boy" the moment your dog makes eye contact and immediately deliver the treat.

-- Step 5: now tell your dog "let's go" and start walking moving your left leg first.
-The left leg is an adidtional cue you are starting to move if your dog walks on your left side.
+- Now tell your dog "let's go" and start walking, moving your left leg first.
+The left leg is an additional cue you are starting to move if your dog walks on your left side.
 Make the noise with your mouth in motion now and keep your treat at eye level and see how your dog responds.
 If your dog continues to look up at you, mark the behavior and reward immediately but make sure you reward with your dog in heel position, this means you will deliver the treat right next to your left knee.
 You want to make the place by your knee very rewarding!

 Obviously, this exercise needs to be taught sub-threshold and very gradually at first, which means your dog will need to be at a certain distance from its distracting triggers.
 If your dog is too aroused, chances are he may not take treats or will be too nervous to even pay attention to you.